 Why Use ARUP Laboratories?

-ARUP’s NGS testing offers the following:
+ARUP’s NGS test offers the following benefits:

-- ARUP’s testing can determine resistance-associated variants in multiple genes (UL97, UL54, UL27, and UL56).
-More genes are sequenced compared to some competitor’s assays.
+- ARUP’s test can detect resistance-associated variants in multiple genes (UL97, UL54, UL27, and UL56).

 Cytomegalovirus Drug Resistance by Next Generation Sequencing, Ganciclovir, Foscarnet, Cidofovir, Maribavir, and Letermovir |